It may sound weird to many people, but reptiles could be pets too. Reptiles are vertebrates that include lizards, snakes, etc.

 The big deal is that a Russian tortoise has an average lifespan of 50 years and can even live for more than 100 years.
 So, you can be sure the tortoise will be with you for a very long time.

 The male has a slit-shaped vent near its tail end, while the female has a vent similar to an asterisk shape.
 Also, Russian tortoises have four toes.
-In general, the shell is brown or black, and the body is straw-yellow or brown, depending on the species.
+Generally, the shell is brown or black, and the body is straw-yellow or brown, depending on the species.

-Outdoors is the best place to keep a Russian tortoise, especially if you live in a warm area.
-Burrowing is one of their favorite things to do, and they take advantage of the sand and rocks that are all around them to dig under.
+Outdoors are the best place to keep a Russian tortoise, especially if you live in a warm area.
+Burrowing is one of their favorite things to do, and they take advantage of the sand and rocks around them to dig under.
 They use this burrowing mechanism to keep themselves from getting cold in the wild.

 6. Crested Gecko

 The crested gecko is another reptile we can take in as a pet, and some people also call it the eyelash gecko.
 This is a gecko species that lives in southern New Caledonia.
-People who want to keep reptiles as pets for the first time should get one of these.
+People who want to keep reptiles as pets for the first time should get one.

 They are small and easy to care for.
 They come in many different colors and designs, and they love to be touched.
 They are night owls and will sleep most of the time.